 Heisey, among other companies that made fine quality "elegant" glassware, employed the process of manual pressing to produce elegant glassware entirely by hand.
-Evidence of the mould is rarely seen on these pieces and they're not traditional examples of what is referenced as moulded glass.
+Evidence of the mold is rarely seen on these pieces and they're not traditional examples of what is referenced as molded glass.

 How Was Pressed Glass Finished?

 Collectible pieces of both hand- and machine-pressed glass were often finished by a method called fire polishing by elegant glass companies.
 This technique required applying a direct flame to give fire-polished (a term often used in marketing glassware when it was new) pieces an even, glossy finish.

 This finishing process is sometimes referred to as glazing as well.
 Pieces with a more uneven texture and less of a gleam to the finish were not fire-polished.
 Most of what falls into the pressed glass category will not be finished in this way.

 Sometimes the term pressed glass is used generically by antique dealers and novice collectors to describe pattern glass.
 While this type of glass is a form of pressed glass due to the way it was manufactured, the terms used by avid collectors to describe it are most often Early American Pattern Glass or simply pattern glass.

-Early American Pattern Glass (often abbreviated EAPG in collecting circles) was made using moulds of one or more parts depending on the size of the piece being produced, and molten glass was pressed into the moulds.
-The moulds could be quite intricate when used to make figural knobs and patterns featuring animals, fruit, and other elaborate motifs.
+Early American Pattern Glass (often abbreviated EAPG in collecting circles) was made using molds of one or more parts depending on the size of the piece being produced, and molten glass was pressed into the molds.
+The molds could be quite intricate when used to make figural knobs and patterns featuring animals, fruit, and other elaborate motifs.

-Like Depression glass (although EAPG dates largely to the late 1800s while Depression glass didn't debut until the late 1920s), these pieces were a part of everyday glassware sets when they were new and can contain mould marks, although some of the busier patterns hide them quite well.
+Like Depression glass (although EAPG dates largely to the late 1800s while Depression glass didn't debut until the late 1920s), these pieces were a part of everyday glassware sets when they were new and can contain mold marks, although some of the busier patterns hide them quite well.